Developers

 Assign yourself something that looks sensible.
 It is probably best to pick a small bug first, to give yourself a feel for the code before attempting something major.

 You can also create items - if there’s an obvious missing feature or bug, add it to the Issue Tracker, and assign it to yourself if you want to work on it.
 Check it’s not a duplicate first.
-And if you’re proposing a major new feature, please suggest it on the forums (or PM me) first.
+And if you’re proposing a major new feature, please suggest it Discussions (or PM me) first.

 Please ask me for help!
 I’m happy to answer your questions about how things work, and why things are the way they are.
-Just ask in the Quest Forum.
+Just ask in Quest Discussions.

 You can create a fork in GitHub, clone it, and then push your changes to that fork.
 When you have finished working on your issue, send a Pull Request.
 I’ll then review the code, and it can then be merged into the main repository.